All products featured are independently selected by our editors. If you buy from a link, we may earn a commission.

 Maison Corthay

 In 2008, Corthay was awarded the title of Master of Art by the French Ministry of Culture, which tells you all you need to know about his level of craftsmanship.
-His Derbies, Oxfords and monk straps perfectly combine the traditional with the avant-garde, so if you’re after a pair of shoes that will make a statement, this Parisian label should be your first post of call.
+His Derbies, Oxfords and monk straps perfectly combine the traditional with the avant-garde, so if you’re after a pair of shoes that will make a statement, this luxury Parisian label should be your first port of call.

 Tod’s